kennytilton/its-alive/README.md

 ```
 The astute observer will spot a problem: both old and new value are the same.
 Let's ignore for now that artifact of standalone cells (which I suspect are of little value to model building because attributes tend to be attributes of something -- I digress).

-Experience Lisp Cells users will notice a new twist: an individual Cell can specifcy its own, if you will, anonymous observer.
+Experienced Lisp Cells users will notice a new twist: an individual Cell can specifcy its own, if you will, anonymous observer.

 Anyway, in this example we have:
 * abbreviated `make-cell/:input? true` to `c-in`;